Sean-Bradley/Design-Patterns-In-Python/facade/README.md

 facade/game_api.py:34: error: Argument 2 to "submit_entry" of "GameEngine" has incompatible type "Decimal"; expected "int" Found 2 errors in 2 files (checked 1 source file)
 ```

-## Summary

-* Use when you want to provide a simple interface to a complex subsystem.
-* You want to layer your subsystems into an abstraction that is easier to understand.
-* [Abstract Factory](/abstract_factory) and Facade can be considered very similar.
-An Abstract Factory is about creating in interface over several creational classes of similar objects, whereas the Facade is more like an API layer over many creational, structural and/or behavioral patterns.
-* The [Mediator](/mediator) is similar to the Facade in the way that it abstracts existing classes.
-The Facade is not intended to modify, load balance or apply any extra logic.
-A subsystem does not need to consider that existence of the facade, it would still work without it.
-* A Facade is a minimal interface that could also be implemented as a [Singleton](/singleton).
-* A Facade is an optional layer that does not alter the subsystem.
-The subsystem does not need to know about the Facade, and could even be used by many other facades created for different audiences.